f-mode oscillations of anisotropic neutron stars in full general relativity: f-mode Oscillations of anisotropic neutron stars

-Where, $\chi_2$ is second order in the expansion of $\chi(r)$.
-Since the radial and tangential pressures are equal at the center, we have $\chi(0) = \delta\chi(0) = 0$.
-This condition guarantees that at the center, the radial pressure ($p_r$) is equal to the tangential pressure ($p_t$), and the Eulerian perturbation of radial pressure ($\delta p_r$) is equal to the Eulerian perturbation of tangential pressure ($\delta p_t$).
-Based on our ansatz, we can express $\chi_2$ as $\chi_2 = \tau \frac{16 \pi}{3} \rho(0) p_r(0)$.
-Therefore, it is evident that we have two linearly independent solutions at the center, as we we can choose $W(0)$ and $K(0)$ independently.
-Another notable point to mention is that these expressions exhibit similarity to those of the isotropic case described by \cite{Detweiler:1985zz}, with the exception of the term $\chi_2$, which arises due to the presence of anisotropy.
-In order to numerically integrate these equations, we need to specify the values of $W(0)$ and $K(0)$.
-While it is possible to choose any two linearly independent values, in our calculations, we have used $W(0) = 1$ and $K(0) = \pm (\rho(0)+p(0))$.
-We have focused on this solution within a small region near the center, approximately 1 cm or $R/10^6$, where $R$ represents the radius of the neutron star.
-From this point ($\sim R/10^6$), we have numerically integrated the set of equations up to the surface of the star, ensuring that $X(R) = 0$ by combining the solutions accordingly.
-This condition ensures the Lagrangian perturbation of radial pressure at surface is zero.
-For the integration process, we have employed the `LSODA' method of integration, which dynamically switches between the BDF (Backward Differentiation Formula) method and the Adams method based on the stiffness of the coupled equations.
-In our implementation, we have set both the relative and absolute tolerances to approximately $10^{-10}$.
-By defining these tolerance values, we effectively govern the accuracy and precision of the numerical integration, ensuring reliable results.
-Which completes the integration inside the neutron star.
-To determine the quasi-normal modes, it is necessary to identify frequencies for which the perturbation equation satisfies an outgoing wave condition at spatial infinity.
-Outside the star, all the fluid perturbation variables become zero, resulting in a reduction of the equations to two, specifically $H_1'$ and $K'$.
-These two equations can be combined into a single second-order differential equation known as the Zerilli equation, which was derived by Frank J. Zerilli \cite{Zerilli:1970se} for the Schwarzschild geometry.
-Later the similar procedure was implemented by Lindblom and Detweiler \cite{Lindblom:1983ps} for the case of neutron stars.
-The transformation of the variables is given by,
+where $\chi_2(0)$ is the second order in the expansion of $\chi(r)$.
+Since the radial and the tangential pressures are equal at the center, we have $\chi(0) = \delta\chi(0) = 0$.
+This condition guarantees that at the center, the radial pressure is equal to the tangential pressure, and the Eulerian perturbation of the radial pressure is equal to the Eulerian perturbation of the tangential pressure.
+Based on our ansatz (Eq.(\ref{quasiparam})), we can express $\chi_2(0)$ as $\chi_2(0) = \tau \frac{16 \pi}{3} \rho(0) p_r(0)$.
+From Eqs. (\ref{H10}) and (\ref{X0}), we see that $H_1(0)$ and $X(0)$ depend on two independent variables $K(0)$ and $W(0)$.
+These expressions exhibit similarity to those of the isotropic case described by \citet{Detweiler:1985zz}, with the addition of the term containing $\chi_2(0)$ that arises due to the presence of the anisotropy.
+Now, we need to set the values of $W(0)$ and $K(0)$ in such a way that after integrating Eqs. (\ref{eq:H1}), (\ref{eq:K}), (\ref{eq:W}), and (\ref{eq:X}) along with Eqs. (\ref{eq2}), (\ref{inner}), (\ref{eq:modTOV}), radially outward from the point $R/10^6$, we would get $X(R)=0$.
+To do this, following \citet{Detweiler:1985zz}, we use two sets of values of $W(0)$ and $K(0)$, namely, $W(0) = 1$, $K(0) = + [ \rho(0)+p_r(0)]$ and $W(0) = 1$, $K(0) = - [\rho(0)+p_r(0)]$.
+We perform outward integration with each of the sets independently and get two independent values of $X$ at $r = R$, say $X_{+}$ and $X_{-}$.
+Then, we combine these two solutions as $X(R) = c_{+} X_{+} + c_{-} X_{-} $ and choose the values of the coefficients $c_{+}$ and $c_{-}$ to ensure $X(R) =0$.
+For the integration process, we have employed the `LSODA' \cite{doi:10.1137/0904010,Radhakrishnan1993DescriptionAU} method of integration, which dynamically switches between the BDF (Backward Differentiation Formula) method and the Adams method based on the stiffness of the coupled equations.
+In our implementation, we have set both the relative and the absolute tolerances to $10^{-10}$.
+This completes the discussion on the integration inside the neutron star.